Stovall, John, House

 Today, White County continues to embrace its heritage while looking toward the future.
 Its rich history is preserved in the White County Historical Society, which works to document and protect the county's historical landmarks and artifacts.
 The county remains a popular tourist destination, attracting visitors with its scenic natural environment, outdoor recreational activities, and charming small towns.
 With a combination of historical significance and natural beauty, White County remains a beloved part of Georgia's history and culture.

-This timeline provides a glimpse into the major events and milestones that have shaped the history of White County, Georgia.
+This timeline provides a concise overview of the key events in the history of White County, Georgia.

 • 1857: White County is established as a county in the state of Georgia.